Nutrition Considerations for Hybrid Athletes

 I want to be clear: food quality DOES NOT mean buying inorganic versus organic.

-It DOES mean eating plenty of unprocessed, whole-foods.
+It DOES mean eating plenty of unprocessed, whole-foods; which may or may not be organic.

 What does this mean in practice?